DarkkPhotoN/Object-generator-using-GenAI-/README.md

 # Sky-Rim

+Disclaimer : It takes time to run the html file so please wait ...

 Input for the Project

 1. Cold Drink to refresh in summer.
 Budget friendly and easily accessible.
 Tastes in different flavours and comes in a tin can .